 - Season it well with salt in advance of cooking.

-I’m happy to share this four ingredient recipe for juicy chicken.
+I’m happy to share this four ingredient recipe for juicy chicken breasts.

 The chicken turns out juicy and delicious every time.

-And don’t ignore the roasted lemons — they get all caramelized and sweet, and when you squeeze them over the chicken you get a delicious natural pan sauce.
+And don’t ignore the roasted lemons on the sheet pan — they get all caramelized and sweet, and when you squeeze them over the chicken you get a delicious natural pan sauce.